hueyke/labquake-explorer/README.md

-# Event Explorer
+# Labquake Explorer

-A GUI application for analyzing and visualizing event data.
+A GUI application for analyzing and visualizing labquake event data.

 ## Installation